shrine-maiden-heavy-industries/torii-boards/docs/index.md

 This package contains a collection of board definitions for [Torii], primarily FPGA evaluation boards, but other board files are also planned and welcome to help expand the ecosystem.

+They are currently organized [by FPGA vendor] and sub-categorized into FPGA family.

 ## Community

 The two primary community spots for Torii and by extension Torii Boards are the `#torii` IRC channel on [libera.chat] (`irc.libera.chat:6697`) which you can join via your favorite IRC client or the [web chat], and the [discussion forum] on GitHub.